vifani/personal-site/content/posts/how-to-create-an-azure-devops-windows-self-hosted-build-agent-image/index.md

 ---
 Azure DevOps provides basically two types of agents: **Microsoft-Hosted agents** and **Self-Hosted agents**.
 ## Microsoft-Hosted agents
-The former are agents completely managed by Microsoft in the cloud, can be based on **Windows, Ubuntu or macOS**.
-For each OS, a set of software in included in the VM image used to spin up a new VM when a new job need to be executed (https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops&tabs=yaml#software).
+Microsoft-Hosted agents are completely managed by Microsoft in the cloud, can be based on **Windows, Ubuntu or macOS**.
+For each OS, a set of software in included in the VM image used to spin up a new VM when a new job need to be executed (more details [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops&tabs=yaml#software)).

 The main advantage in using Microsoft-Hosted agents is that most of the time provide everything you need to build and deploy your solution without the need to set up, configure and maintain the OS and software packages required.

-The drawbacks are that you don't have control on the CPU and memory provided with the VM and you cannot have access to internal networks (everything need to be exposed on Internet).
+The drawbacks are that you don't have control on the CPU and memory provided with the VM and you cannot have access to internal networks (everything the agent access need to be exposed on Internet).

 More details on capabilities and limitations of Microsoft-Hosted agents are [here](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/hosted?view=azure-devops&tabs=yaml#capabilities-and-limitations).

 ## Self-Hosted agents
 Self-Hosted agents are basically agents that runs wherever you need.
-You have to take care about everything: the installation, set up and updates of the OS, all software packages required by your pipelines to build and deploy your solutions, the network configurations to reach the code repository, the Azure resources and, why not, the VMs where you will deploy software components.
-Also, for Self-Hosted agents, the supported operative systems are Windows, Ubuntu and macOS.
+You have to take care about everything: the installation, set up and updates of the OS, all software packages required by your pipelines to build and deploy your solutions, the network configurations to reach the code repository, the Azure resources and, if required, the VMs where you will deploy software components.
+The supported operative systems are Windows, Ubuntu and macOS.

 ## Requirements
 In the last project I have worked on, we had the need to deploy many Self-Hosted agents and, because the solution was based on .NET Framework 4.8, we had to use Windows based agents.